State Route 99 tunnel: Construction

-Opening
+Opening and operations

 Seattle Tunnel Partners announced that work was substantially complete on the tunnel in October 2018.
 The viaduct closed permanently on January 11, 2019.
 Following the closure of the viaduct, sections of SR 99 were closed to traffic for three weeks to allow for the excavation of buried tunnel ramps at the north and south portals, as well as other preparations.
 The closure was widely expected to cause increased traffic congestion, and local government agencies responded by implementing expanded transit service and making other transportation changes to accommodate the displaced drivers.
 Despite the predicted traffic congestion, commute times for the Seattle area were not significantly above average, with many commuters opting for public transit, remote work, or bicycling to work.

 On February 2, 2019, the downtown tunnel and sections of the viaduct and Battery Street Tunnel were opened to pedestrians as part of a community celebration and festival that was attended by 100,000 people.
 The celebrations included an 8K run, temporary art exhibits, food trucks, street performances, interactive exhibits, and an official ribbon-cutting ceremony.
 The following day, a bicycle race was held on the viaduct and in the new tunnel, with 12,000 participants.
 The state government also spent $4.4 million on billboards and advertisements on television and buses to market the new tunnel.

 The tunnel opened to northbound vehicular traffic at 11 p.m. on February 3 and southbound traffic at 12:15 a.m. on February 4.
 Other ramps and roads associated with the tunnel project, including an extension of Alaskan Way to Terminal 46 and the Harrison Street crossing were opened; the lone exception was the northbound offramp from SR 99 to Dearborn Street, which opened on February 19.
 The first full day of tunnel operations saw lower traffic volumes, with only 22,145 vehicle trips, due to an ongoing snowstorm, as well as confusion at the left-side exits.
 Within days, reports of smoke and haze within the tunnel prompted WSDOT to investigate possible faults in the exhaust ventilation system.
 Within months of opening, tunnel usage had increased to over 70,000 trips per weekday and a weekly volume just under 500,000 trips by late March 2019.
 Tolls were waived for the first few months of operations and began to be collected on November 9, 2019.
 WSDOT measured traffic before and after the start of tolling and reported a 26 percent decline in average weekday volumes in the tunnel, with no noticeable spike on nearby I-5.
 Higher volumes have been observed on Alaskan Way and other surface streets, especially during peak periods.

 In 2019, WSDOT began filling in the Battery Street Tunnel, because the 1952 cut-and-cover tunnel did not meet modern safety standards, was expensive to maintain, and was made redundant by the Alaskan Way tunnel.

+The tunnel underwent several night closures in August 2025 to replace the worn lane surfaces with a new, textured concrete pavement through shot-blasting.